VenkatBheemireddy/project-roboshop-ansible-env/README.md

     * make dev-apply app_name=frontend
 6. After completion of the above steps, open the browser and run (http://<public-ip-address>).
 7. You will get the roboshop home page.

+NOTES:
-   NOTE: If you don't see categories on the project home page then re-run "catalogue" component (i.e., make app_name=mongodb).
+1. If you don't see categories on the project home page then re-run "catalogue" component (i.e., make dev-apply app_name=catalogue).
+2. In the worst case, delete and re-create the catalogue VM and then run make file again.